AshIsAtWork/MolSim/submissions/assignment-5/Report.md

 * Checkout the commit we used for our time measurements.

     ```bash
-    git checkout 475c110b
+    git checkout faa618ad
     ```
 * For the g++ compiler you can use our script:
   * Change into the `scripts` directory, run our script that automatically loads all required modules into the environment, builds the program and prepares the bash script you will have to submit to the scheduler in the next step.
+Note that you have to substitute <your email> with your email address.
     * 2D scenario:
     ```bash
-    ./cluster_setup.sh MolSim_A inter inter_cm2 ALL <your email> 1 4 00:01:00 ../input/assignment-5/benchmark-contest-2D.xml xml vtk -t -O
+    ./cluster_setup.sh MolSim_A inter cm2_inter ALL <your email> 1 4 00:01:00 ../input/assignment-5/benchmark-contest-2D.xml xml vtk -t -O
     ```
     * 3D scenario:
     ```bash
-    ./cluster_setup.sh MolSim_A inter inter_cm2 ALL <your email> 1 28 00:01:00 ../input/assignment-5/benchmark-contest-3D.xml xml vtk -t -O
+    ./cluster_setup.sh MolSim_A inter cm2_inter ALL <your email> 1 28 00:05:00 ../input/assignment-5/benchmark-contest-3D.xml xml vtk -t -O
     ```
   * Submit the bash script to the scheduler to queue our program for execution.
       ```bash